8ta4/say/DONTREADME.md

 To avoid contaminating the transcription with errors, `say` can drop low-confidence segments that the transcription system isn't sure how to transcribe and only retain the ones with high confidence.

+## Keyboard Shortcut

+I've picked `Shift + Space` because it's easy to press and it doesn't conflict with anything.

+`⌘ + Space` is used by Spotlight or third-party launchers. `Ctrl + Space` triggers auto-suggestions in IDEs, including VS Code.

 ## Buffering

 `say` incorporates a 1-minute buffer before transmitting audio.
 This buffering strategy is designed to strike a balance between accuracy and latency.